-Here’s an easy way to carve pumpkins + Sunday favorites with my friends Mary Ann and Cindy!
-Carving pumpkins is something we stopped doing once the kids were too old and too busy.
-I still bought them as part of my porch decor for fall, but just stacked them up, filled planters and that was it.
+Here’s an easy way to carve Halloween pumpkins.
+We stopped carving pumpkins once the kids were too old and too busy.
+I still bought them as part of my front porch decor for fall, but I just stacked them up, filled planters, and that was it.
 Check out these posts to see our front doors decorated for fall!
 Here and here.

-Then I saw the Martha Stewart Living October issue and had to try and replicate the idea of using cookie cutter shapes with different color pumpkins.
-Martha calls them “wicked cute” and they are adorable, but hard to replicate, trust me.
-If I had better quality cutters (as she recommends), I think it would have gone a little smoother.
+Then I saw the Martha Stewart Living October issue and had to try and replicate the idea of using cookie cutter shapes with different colored pumpkins.
+Martha calls them “wicked cute,” and they are adorable but hard to replicate, trust me.
+I think it would have gone a little smoother if I had better quality cutters (as she recommends).
 We made two and then quickly moved to power tools.

 Watch this short video to see how we used power tools to carve pumpkins!